Megaladata 7.3—A Major Release

 The process for determining executed packages and nodes in the Integrator has been optimized, increasing performance in cases where a large number of Integrator queries are executed.
 These queries can now be processed in fractions of a second.

-The operation of the parallel Loop has been optimized.
+Parallel Loop operation has been optimized.
 The output dataset is now populated in parallel using multiple threads.
-As a result, in some cases, the Loop now performs almost 5 times faster.
+As a result, the Loop now performs up to 5 times faster.

 Expressions in the Calculator are now calculated 7%–70% faster (depending on expression complexity and functions used).